ga-curriculum/flexbox/nesting-flexboxes/README.md

 ![Hero image](../assets/tktkhero-main-subhead.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to place flexboxes within flexboxes.

 # Nesting flexboxes

-There's one last major topic to cover before we move on to applying these ideas in a larger application which is the idea that we can nest a flexbox inside of another flexbox, like this (note a couple of small changes to the `flex-parent` class as well):
+To make more complex designs, we can nest flexboxes inside of other flexboxes.
+Here's an example (note  the changes to both the `flex-parent` and `flex-child` classes):

 ```css
 .flex-parent {